infinum/eightshift-docs/website/docs/basics/blocks-intro.md

 ### Do I need to have storybook stories in my block?

-No you don't.
-But we provided you an ability to use storybook for all of your blocks and components.
-Why not use it.
+No, you don't.
+But we provided you with the ability to use the storybook for all of your blocks and components.
+Why not use it?
+It will speed up your development time.
+Trust us 🙂.

 ### Do you support block variations, and how can I use them?